nml-knight/CSky2TopoCraft/readme.md

 ![maiplugin](images/maiplugin.png)

 Navigate to the correct tab and hit the ellipsis to find the .zip file you just downloaded.
+Install plugin.

 ![insfromzip](images/insfromzip.png)